kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 -->

 Rollout may fail if the resource managers are not re-synced properly due to programmatic errors.
-In case of rollout failures, running workloads are not affected, If the pods are on pending state they remain in the pending state only.
+In case of rollout failures, running workloads are not affected, If the pods are on pending state they remain pending.
 Rollback failure should not affect running workloads.

 ###### What specific metrics should inform a rollback?